Mohamad Elzahabi: Afghanistan

 In 1988, Elzahabi attended a religious conference in the Mid-Western United States, where he was persuaded to travel to Afghanistan to help repel the Soviet invasion.

 He was a sniper and trained others on the use of the Dragunov sniper rifle at the Khalden training camp.
 He became acquainted with Abu Zubaydah, Abu Musab al-Zarqawi and others during his time in the country.
 He also met Nabil al-Marabh, Bassam Kanj and Raed Hijazi at Khalden, men with whom he renewed acquaintance in Boston in the United States a decade later, where three worked for the same taxi cab company.

 With the withdrawal of Soviet troops from Afghanistan in 1989, Elzahabi returned to the United States.
-When later asked by The Globe and Mail to explain what had happened amongst the Afghan Arabs following the war, he replied, "What happens in Vegas, stays in Vegas".
-In 1991, Elzahabi returned to Afghanistan for four years.
-In 1995, he suffered an abdominal gunshot wound in Kabul, and was treated in a Peshawar hospital, where he was visited by Ahmed Khadr.
+When later asked by The Globe and Mail to explain what had happened amongst the Arab foreign fighters following the war, he replied, "What happens in Vegas, stays in Vegas".
+In 1991, Elzahabi returned to Afghanistan to continue the fight against the Najibullah government.
+He stayed in Afghanistan for 4 years until in 1995, he suffered an abdominal gunshot wound in Kabul, and was treated in a Peshawar hospital, where he was visited by Ahmed Khadr.